Rajinder Nagar bypoll: Potable water supply, sewer line, roads among key election issues | Politics

 ''I voted to get these problems addressed,'' Batra said outside a polling station near Ganga Ram hospital in Old Rajinder Nagar.

+Posters were also seen near some polling booths in Naraina which read, ''Those who promote alcohol business must not come here to seek votes.''
+At some polling stations, people also criticised the city government's liquor policy.

+''Due to the new liquor policy, alcohol vends are opening up near residential areas and religious places.
+This should stop.
+We have voted keeping all this in mind,'' Shagun Kalra, a resident of New Rajinder Nagar said.

-Another Naraina resident, Rajbati said water and bad roads were the biggest problems in the area.
+Naraina resident Rajbati said water and bad roads were the biggest problems in the area.

 ''We used to live near the Pahari area in Naraina where the situation is worse.
 Tenants don't want to stay there due to the lack of a proper water supply facility and decent roads.
 We have now shifted to Tikona Park,'' the 75-year-old said.